nshkrdotcom/synapse/README.md

 ## Structure

-Axon follows an umbrella project structure, similar in style to `cf_ex`, with the following applications:
+Synapse follows an umbrella project structure, similar in style to `cf_ex`, with the following applications:

-*   **`axon_core`:** The core Elixir library.
+*   **`synapse_core`:** The core Elixir library.
 It contains modules for:
     *   Agent supervision and lifecycle management.
     *   HTTP communication with Python (and potentially other) agents.
     *   JSON encoding/decoding for data exchange.
     *   Common typespecs and utilities.
-*   **`axon`:** A Phoenix application providing a web interface and API for interacting with the Axon system.
+*   **`synapse`:** A Phoenix application providing a web interface and API for interacting with the Synapse system.
 This component will make heavy use of our `cf_ex` library for improved Cloudflare integration.
-*   **`axon_python`:** A dedicated application for managing the integration with Python-based agents.
+*   **`synapse_python`:** A dedicated application for managing the integration with Python-based agents.
 It includes:
     *   A FastAPI wrapper (`agent_wrapper.py`) to expose `pydantic-ai` agents as HTTP endpoints.
     *   Example `pydantic-ai` agent implementations.
     *   Elixir modules for spawning and communicating with Python processes.